jimkang/lossyfortunes/README.md

 **makeLossyRetranslation** uses *pickTranslationLocales* to select locales to translate through and *translateChain* to create a lossy fortune from those locales.
 Then, it uses `twit` to post it to Twitter.

-makeLossyRetranslation(translateChain, pickTranslationLocales, text, baseLocale, locales (excluding baseLocale), callback) =>
+makeLossyRetranslation(translateChain, pickTranslationLocales, text, baseLocale, locales (excluding baseLocale), date, callback) =>
-  - Calls pickTranslationLocales with a seed, sizeRange, and locales to get a set of `translationLocales`.
+  - Calls pickTranslationLocales with a date and locales to get a set of `translationLocales`.
-  - Calls translateChain with a translator, text, `translationLocales` + `baseLocale`, and callback.
+  - Calls translateChain with a translator, text, `translationLocales` + `baseLocale`, and the callback.

 **makeLossyFortune(baseLocale, locales (excluding baseLocale), callback)** uses `fortune` and `makeLossyRetranslation` to get a lossy fortune to callback.